 - a.
-In addition to completing required assignments from each grade level teacher, students will also complete the following written assignments: school-wide rules, ISI rules, and Becoming a Better Student.
-Students may be required to participate in the ABE program and receive a passing score on all modules. - b.
+In addition to completing required assignments from each grade level teacher, students will also complete the following written assignments: school-wide rules, ISI rules, and Becoming a Better Student. - b.
 Students who receive repeated referrals to ISI must be transported to school by parents/guardians and may not ride the bus during an ISI assignment. - b.
 Repeated referrals to ISI will require PARENTS OR GUARDIANS TO BRING THEIR CHILD TO SCHOOL BETWEEN 7:30 AND 8:00 A.M. and TO PICK THEIR CHILD UP FOR DISMISSAL BETWEEN 2:15 and 2:45 P.M.
 Any student not signed-in/signed-out will be subject to 1 day added to the original assignment. - c.
 Students must complete all assignments for each class before they return to the regular classroom. - d.
 Any misbehavior will result in a student being suspended from school.
 When the student returns, the student will be required to complete the original ISI assignment before returning to the regular classroom setting. - e.
 If a student refuses to report to ISI, he/she will be suspended from school and will complete the assigned time in ISI before returning to the regular classroom setting. - f.
 If students are absent during an ISI assignment, a valid excuse must be turned in and the day must be made up in ISI before returning to the regular classroom setting.